 What does flexible scheduling mean for healthcare professionals?
 It’s a term that’s defined in a number of ways.
 But for nurses and clinicians, flexible scheduling usually means having the freedom to choose what type of shift you want to work — for instance, night shifts instead of day shifts, or Monday through Friday only, with no weekends.
 It also can include the option to work staggered shifts, or 12-hour shifts.

 As many clinicians know too well, that kind of flexible scheduling hasn’t always been an option.
-Especially in busy hospitals or facilities that struggle to stay fully staffed, the reality is that you’re often asked to stay later and work more — and at different times — then you originally agreed to.
-And during the pandemic, the situation was even more demanding.
+Especially in busy hospitals or facilities, the reality can be that you’re often asked to stay later and work more — and at different times — than you originally agreed to.

 That’s one big reason why flexible scheduling is so attractive for healthcare professionals — but not the only one!
 Flexible scheduling also helps you:

-• Meet personal needs like going to school or family care by deciding which shifts you want to work
+- Meet personal needs like going to school or family care by deciding which shifts you want to work (Pro Tip: Per Diem is a great option for flexibility!)

 And in the facilities where flexible scheduling is taken seriously as a way to meet staffing ratios and accommodate fluctuations in census, flexible scheduling can even improve patient care by ensuring that staff is more attentive and engaged in their work — the ultimate benefit for everyone involved in delivering care.